GuillaumeGateau/my-portfolio/public/projects/2025-01-03-search-and-sort-optimization-redefining-relevance-and-impressions.md

 3. **Enhanced Transparency for Consignors**:

    * Consignors gained visibility into how items were performing in search rankings, building trust and improving retention.

+#### Why It Matters

+The transformation of The RealReal’s search and sort system fundamentally reshaped how customers interacted with the platform.
+By aligning item rankings with customer behavior, we:

+* Delivered more relevant results, ensuring customers found desirable items faster.
+* Built trust with consignors by providing transparency into how their items performed in search rankings.
+* Increased customer engagement and satisfaction, driving higher conversion rates and improving overall marketplace efficiency.